OmonkeyGOD/FGTLDA/README.md

 R <br />
 library(data.table)

+# Input:
-# Input: a tab-delimited text file containing genotypes of a population with the sample IDs as the column names and the SNP IDs as the row names.
-Both file path and file name need to be defined.
+A tab-delimited text file containing genotypes of a population with the sample IDs as the column names and the SNP IDs as the row names.
+Both file path and file name need to be defined while running the script.

+# Output:
-# Output: two files will be generated.
+Two files will be generated.
 A tab-delimited text file with each row listing the counts for genotype combinations of the tested two loci, SNP IDs, normalized D, $r^2$, and p-value.
 A text file ending with .FDR, containing adjusted p-values, will also be generated.

 # Running the script:
 Rscript /path/to/FGTLDA.R /path/to/input.txt /path/to/output.txt <br />